Image: Shutterstock/Peter Snaterse

 Insomnia interferes with depression treatment

 Cognitive behavior therapy, or CBT, is an extremely popular and highly effective treatment for many forms of depression.
-The idea behind it is that our thoughts create our reality, and distorted thought patterns are responsible for our moods.
+The idea behind it is that our thought patterns create our reality, and distorted thought patterns can contribute to our moods.
 Cognitive behavior therapy focuses on changing both thoughts and behaviors, replacing them with healthier responses to the stresses of daily life.

 Unfortunately, insomnia can make CBT less effective, possibly due to the impact of sleep disorders on logical thinking and executive function.
 Kids with chronic trouble sleeping are more likely than those who sleep normally to have their depression recur after treatment ends.